-The distribution of the 2019 Norwegian spring-spawning herring (NSSH) fishery for all countries by ICES rectangles is shown in Figure 4.2.1.1.
-The catches by ICES statistical rectangle and quarter, are seen in Figure 4.2.1.2.
-The 2019 herring fishing pattern was similar to recent years and the proportion of landings among quarters was similar to the fishery in 2018.
-The fishery began in January on the Norwegian shelf and focused on overwintering, pre-spawning, spawning and post-spawning fish (Figure 4.2.1.2 quarter 1).
-In the second quarter, the fishery was insignificant (Figure 4.2.1.2 quarter 2).
-In summer, the fishery had moved into Faroese, Icelandic and Greenlandic waters (Figure 4.2.1.2 quarter 3).
-In autumn, the fishery partly shifted to the overwintering area in the fjords and oceanic areas off Lofoten, and the central part of the Norwegian Sea.
-64% of the catches were taken in the fourth quarter, mainly in the international part of the Norwegian Sea (Figure 4.2.1.2 quarter 4).
-Catches of Norwegian spring-spawning herring inside the NEAFC regulatory area was estimated by the working group to be 281 092 tonnes in 2019, which represents 36% of the total catch.
+The distribution of the 2020 Norwegian spring-spawning herring (NSSH) fishery for all countries by ICES rectangles is shown in Figure 4.2.1.1.
+The catches by ICES statistical rectangle and quarter are seen in Figure 4.2.1.2.
+The 2020 herring fishing pattern was similar to recent years.
+The fishery began in January on the Norwegian shelf and focused on overwintering, prespawning, spawning and post-spawning fish (Figure 4.2.1.2, quarter 1).
+In the second quarter, the fishery was insignificant (Figure 4.2.1.2, quarter 2).
+In summer, the fishery moved into Faroese, Icelandic and International waters (Figure 4.2.1.2, quarter 3).
+In autumn and winter, the fishery continued in the central part of the Norwegian Sea but also commenced in the overwintering area in the fjords and oceanic areas off Lofoten.
+59.5% of the catches were taken in the fourth quarter (Figure 4.2.1.2, quarter 4).
+Catches of Norwegian spring-spawning herring inside the NEAFC regulatory area was estimated by the working group to be 95 322 tonnes in 2020, which represents 13% of the total catch.

-4.3 Stock Description and management units
+4.3 Stock description and management units